awps/demonstrator/readme.md

 - [x] Hide "Purchase" button if a purchase URL is not available.
 - [x] Private themes.
 Just like unlisted, but instead do not allow access to demo using direct link for user without administrative rights.
 - [x] Do not hide the dropdown if no theme is selected.
+- [x] Lazy-load images.
+We must wait for demo site from iframe to complete loading, not for images from top window.
+- [x] Include a link to WP admin in top bar.

 ## TODO: